Evaluating LLM Agents on Automated Software Analysis Tasks: Agents for Automated Analysis

 \subsection{Baseline Agents}

 \mypara{RAG-Agent.} Retrieval-augmented generation (RAG) is a common paradigm to enhance LLM capabilities by retrieving external knowledge~\cite{lewis2020retrieval}.
 We re-implement this paradigm for the automated software analysis task in \emph{RAG-Agent}, following the design of a RAG agent described by LangChain~\cite{RAGagentLangChain} but using LiteLLM to support multiple LLM backends.
 We include RAG-Agent to represent the ``plan-then-execute'' paradigm that is common in LLM-based automation pipelines.
 Unlike the other agents, RAG-Agent does not interactively debug inside the container; instead, it synthesizes complete scripts upfront and can only revise them based on execution feedback, without fine-grained, command-level interaction.
-The agent first issues web queries to collect installation and invocation guidance, e.g., in the form of tool READMEs, GitHub issues, and tutorials.
+The agent first issues web queries to collect installation and invocation guidance, e.g., in the form of analysis tool READMEs, GitHub issues, and tutorials.
 Then, the agent synthesizes executable artifacts: a Dockerfile, a setup script that installs dependencies and builds the project, and a launch script that runs the analysis.

-\myparait{Adaptation.} We seed retrieval with the tool name, its upstream repository, the project name, and its repository URL.
+To run it on an analysis task, we seed RAG-Agent with the analysis tool name, a link to the repository, the project name and URL.

-\mypara{Mini-SWE-Agent.} An agent architecture designed for software engineering tasks~\cite{Yang2024a,Ma2024}.
+\mypara{Mini-SWE-Agent.} Mini-SWE-Agent is an agent designed for software engineering tasks~\cite{Yang2024a,Ma2024}.
 Instead of producing a single large script, it alternates between reasoning and tool actions (shell commands, file edits), updating its plan based on observed errors.
 This style is well suited to incremental debugging and refinement.
 While conceptually simple, Mini-SWE-Agent has demonstrated strong performance on software engineering tasks and is one of the leading openly available agents on SWE-bench Verified~\cite{Jimenez2024SWEBench}.
+For our study, we modify the prompt to specify the automated software analysis task.